rich-iannone/splitr/README.md

 For a Mac OS X installation, there is a [single package](http://ready.arl.noaa.gov/hyreg/HYSPLIT_applehysp.php) that has all functionality included.

-Take note of the paths for the HYSPLIT executables and` working directory (in the subfolders 'exec' and 'working').
+Take note of the paths for the HYSPLIT executables and the working directory (in the subfolders 'exec' and 'working').
 You can optionally create additional subfolders for locating HYSPLIT-ready meteorological data files, or, opt to place those in the HYSPLIT working directory.

-## Example for Running a Series of HYSPLIT Trajectory Runs
+## Example: HYSPLIT Trajectory Runs

 To perform a series HYSPLIT trajectory model runs, use the SplitR `hysplit.trajectory` function: